 No one wants to meet a vampire in a dark alley; a swarm of bats may render the innocent bystander's blood chilled.
 Male or female, you can use cosmetics to turn yourself into something deliciously frightening.
 Play with eyebrow shapes; they can add a whole new level to your menacing look.
 And don't be timid when it comes to the fake blood around your mouth.

 Whether you're setting out to be a gothic goddess or a smooth-talking gentleman vampire, sexy definitely has a spot on the vampire agenda.
-You'll just play up your features in a different way.
+You'll just play up your features differently.
 Don't smear fake blood all around your mouth; stick to well-defined burgundy lips and a smoldering stare instead.
 Try to make your skin look as smooth as possible.
 Paint your fingernails a deep red or black.